The Rise of Smartwatches: Turning Your Wrist into a Personal Doctor

-The Apple Watch’s Atrial Fibrillation (AFib) History feature, which records and alerts users about heart-related events, has been recognized by the U.S. Food and Drug Administration (FDA) as part of its Medical Device Development Tools (MDDT) program.
+SAEDNEWS: Apple Watch’s Atrial Fibrillation (AFib) History feature, which tracks and notifies users about irregular heart activity, has been officially acknowledged by the U.S. Food and Drug Administration (FDA) under its Medical Device Development Tools (MDDT) program.

 Watch